How to Get Contact Dunks in NBA 2K21

 What Are Contact Dunks?

 Contact dunks are not anything special within NBA 2K21 that will give you some sort of an advantage over your opponent.
 Rather, they are purely a cosmetic to make your game that bit more exciting and interesting to play.

-Contact dunks are essentially special animations which you can perform when you get the chance to score a dunk.
+Contact dunks are essentially special animations that you can perform when you get the chance to score a dunk.
 Those range from an opposing player trying to stop your attempt of dunking, failing, and then you hurting their ego.
 They are quite fun and once you get to do them properly, we are sure that you will quickly get addicted to doing them yourself all the time.

 Contact Dunk Requirements

 If you have played 2K20, you probably already know the requirements for contact dunk on that version of the game.
 Well, it is worth mentioning that in 2K2 there have been no changes to the requirements.
 But, for those who are new to the game or are still unsure, below we will break it down further for you so that you are aware of exactly what you need to get the dunk animation that you desire.

 First and foremost, in order to get dunks on a regular basis, you will need to equip the contact dunk packages.
 Moreover, you will also need to make sure that you have selected the ‘Contact Finisher’ badge.